moraaruth/independent_project/README.md

 - Shows input section, where user inputs location, temperature in °C, how it feels like, humidity and wind speed.

-- You are able to change temperature from C to F.

 ## Github Pages link

 Unable to get link because it is a private repository.